andraugust/andraugust.github.io/classical-mechanics.md

 ### Lecture 3: Dynamics

 This lecture covers Newton's formulation of motion and gives an intro to PDEs.
-Newton's formulation defines motion for a single particle as the solution to the second order ODE $F=m\ddot{x}$.
+Newton's formulation defines motion for a single particle as the solution to the second order ODE $$F=m\ddot{x}$$.
 This equation is generally solved by inputing $x(0)$, $\dot{x}(0)$, and $F$, and then integrating forward in time.
 Note that the initial condition time of $0$ is arbitrary, it could have been any number, and sometimes it's called $t_0$ to make this point more explicit.

 ### Lecture 4: Systems of More Than One Particle